Skip to content

 “I’m a terrible friend.”

-And look at me now!
-As an aspiring author, I’m trying to break into a fiercely competitive field full of highly talented individuals.
+And look at me now, an aspiring author, trying to break into a fiercely competitive field full of highly talented individuals.

 Christian struggling with low self-esteem

-We all have our stories, and while your struggle may be vastly different from mine, the basic feeling is the same: I’m a worthless, unimportant failure.
+We all have our stories, and while your struggle with self-confidence and worth may be vastly different from mine, the basic feeling is the same: I’m a worthless, unimportant failure.

 So, naturally, when I started writing this article, I wondered what I could possibly say.
 Could I follow my own advice?